Short URL for this page:

 His servants were numerous and were fond of him, but otherwise they seem to have been noted only for their laziness.
 The whole atmosphere of the place was friendly and leisured, but always slightly disordered and neglected.4 Although Mr. Custis professed to be a littérateur at the time of his daughter's marriage, he made no pretense to being a saint.
 He loved the larger world in which he had all too little a part, and when Washington theatres offered attraction Mr. Custis shook off his indolence and became an enthusiast.
 He was "amusing himself," Carter Lee had written in 1829, "with beholding and describing Madame Vestris dance.
 Her manner of saluting the audience particularly strikes him, and he expatiates upon the style with which she elevates her toe higher than her waist and points it deliberately at the spectators."5 When there was jovial company at Arlington, Custis p131 threw most cheerfully into the entertainment — a little theatrically, perhaps, and with some self-consciousness, but hospitably and generously.6 At bottom he was a sincere, kindly gentleman, and he soon had for Lee a respect and an affection that were cordially returned.

 The Washington tradition seeped more deeply into the spirit of Lee as he lived among the Arlington relics and heard Mr. Custis talk of the Father of his Country.
 Across the river he found traditions of another sort and a routine of labor that was pleasant only because his commanding officer made it so.
-In origin, Indicates a West Point graduate and gives his Class.Charles Gratiot, chief engineer of the army, was French-Louisianan, of the highest social station, and had been one of the young men General Wilkinson had first selected as cadets at West Point, when he had been sent out to win the good-will of the people of Louisiana.
+In origin, Indicates a West Point graduate, Class of 1806: a link to his biographical entry in Cullum's Register.Charles Gratiot, chief engineer of the army, was French-Louisianan, of the highest social station, and had been one of the young men General Wilkinson had first selected as cadets at West Point, when he had been sent out to win the good-will of the people of Louisiana.
 With a brilliant career in the army Gratiot had received the thanks of Congress for his conduct during the War of 1812, and as chief engineer he had earned the reputation of being an indispensable officer — a model of the military virtues.
 "His manners," attested one admirer, "were as child-like, simple and unpretending as his talents were brilliant and cultivated."7 Every project aroused his interest.
 The welfare of each officer of engineers was his particular charge.
 Shortcomings on the part of his subordinates he was ready to overlook; their interests he was quick to defend against the rivalries of the line and the neglect of Congress.
 He had the warm good-will of the corps and when Lee went to Washington he seemed fully entrenched in power, well able to care for himself.
 "It is useless to waste a man's good wishes on him inasmuch as he never requires them," Lee said, half admiringly, half in jest.
 He "will seemingly knock his way through life."8

 Lee had brought with him from Old Point the clerk who had carried the burden of his accounts and official papers there,9 and with this help he was able to dispose of the correspondence that p132 Gratiot turned over to him.
 The assistance of this experienced clerk was the more important because Lee complained that his own memory was bad — bad, it would appear, because he could not remember indefinitely every detail of each financial transaction.10 Besides correspondence, he was given some of the odd jobs of the office, the most important of them being the installation of a lithographic press.11